Farnaztr/Calcify/README.md

 ---

 ##   Overview

-**Calcify** is a modern calculator built using **C# Windows Forms**.
-It provides a smooth and clean user interface for basic arithmetic operations, designed to be fast, reliable, and easy to use.
+-It provides a smooth and clean user interface for basic arithmetic operations, designed to be fast, reliable, and easy to use.

 ---